xxxnell/how-do-vits-work/README.md

 ## Visualizing the Loss Landscapes

-Refer to [```losslandscape.ipynb```](losslandscape.ipynb) ([Colab notebook](https://colab.research.google.com/github/xxxnell/how-do-vits-work/blob/transformer/losslandscape.ipynb)) for exploring the loss landscapes.
+Refer to [```losslandscape.ipynb```](losslandscape.ipynb) ([Colab notebook](https://colab.research.google.com/github/xxxnell/how-do-vits-work/blob/transformer/losslandscape.ipynb)) or [the original repo](https://github.com/tomgoldstein/loss-landscape) for exploring the loss landscapes.
 Run all cells to get predictive performance of the model for weight space grid.
-We provide [a sample loss landscape result](resources/results/cifar100_vit_ti_losslandscape.csv).
 Loss landscape visualization shows that ViT has a flatter loss than ResNet.

 ## Fourier Analysis of Representations